zimran-smithers/Hamilton-Documentation/Hamilton_Run_Guide.md

 ### Before Running ***ANY*** Method, please check if the Daily and Weekly Maintenance was done on the machine

+## Setting up and Running the Maintenance Program

 - Open the <u>Hamilton Run Control</u> application
     - Go to the Settings tab and make sure <u>Simulation Mode</u> is turned off
     - Live Mode = Green Light